In this article

 1. Utilities

-The good news for those renting a commercial space for their business is that the utilities' taxes are fully deductible.
+The good news for those renting or owning a commercial space for their business is that the utilities are generally fully deductible as business expenses.
 Utilities often include expenses like electricity, water, internet, phone, sewage, and trash pickup.
+Remember, if part of the utility expense is for personal use (like in a home office), only the business portion is deductible.

 2. Rent or Mortgage Costs